Libra Season: A Harmonious Fall

 The Scales, Libra's symbol, represents this need for equilibrium in our relationships and also within ourselves.

-Around us there’s an energy of social harmony, urging us to assess whether we're giving as much as we're receiving, and whether we're establishing fair exchanges of energy and resources in our connections.
+Around us there’s an energy urging us to assess whether we're establishing fair exchanges of energy and resources in our connections.

 The Kidneys and Lungs